commonpike/kw.nl.processing.library-example/README.md

  - ExampleFooLibrary/README.md is not required.

-What you will be publishing are two files on a public location with a fixed url.
-I keep a copy of those two files in the git repo, in the `docs/` and `dist/` folders:
+What you will be publishing are three files on a public location with a fixed url.
+I keep a copy of those three files in the git repo:

- - a HTML summary (see `docs/summary.html` for a template)
+ - a HTML summary (see `docs/summary.html`)
- - a zip file with the *only the required files* in it (see `dist/ExampleFooLibrary.zip`)
+ - a text version of the properties file (see `dist/ExampleFooLibrary.txt`)

-The zip file should unzip to a single folder with the above-mentioned files contained in that folder.
+ - a zip file with the required files in it (see `dist/ExampleFooLibrary.zip`)

+The zip file should unzip to a single folder with *only the required files, plus those required by the publishing guidelines* contained in that folder.
 See `bin/createzip.sh` for an example on how to create that zip.

-Put these files online (I use github.io) and communicate the urls with the Processing maintainers.
-If they agree to publish it, apparently they will check the library.properties in the remote published zip regularly to see if there is a new version.
+Put these files online (I use github.io) and communicate the 3 urls with the Processing maintainers.
+If they agree to publish it, apparently they will check the library.properties in the remote published zip, or its text version alongside it, regularly to see if there is a new version.

 See also:
 https://github.com/processing/processing/wiki/Library-Guidelines